LGBTQ Hate Crime Service

 Hate crimes target people because of who they are (or who they are thought to be) regarding their sexuality, gender identity, ethnic identity, religious beliefs or because they have a disability.

 Hate crimes take many forms - verbal abuse, physical attack, damage to property, or harassment.
 It can target you, your family, partners or friends.
 It can happen online, in the playground, on the sports field, at your workplace or anywhere.

-If you have experienced hate crime, we are here to help.
+If you have experienced a hate crime, we are here to help.
 We offer LGBTQ people individual, tailored support, including:

 • Reporting incidents anonymously on your behalf